awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 ## How to Provide Input<a name="crypto-cli-input"></a>

-The encrypt operation in the AWS Encryption CLI takes plaintext data as input and returns encrypted data\.
-The decrypt operation takes encrypted data as input and returns plaintext data\.
+The encrypt operation in the AWS Encryption CLI takes plaintext data as input and returns an [encrypted message](concepts.md#message)\.
+The decrypt operation takes an encrypted message as input and returns plaintext data\.

 The `--input` parameter \(`-i`\) , which tells the AWS Encryption CLI where to find the input, is required in all AWS Encryption CLI commands\.

 You can provide input in any of the following ways:
 + Use a file\.

   ```
   --input myData.txt
   ```
 + Use a file name pattern\.

   ```
   --input testdir/*.xml
   ```
 + Use a directory or directory name pattern\.
 When the input is a directory, the `--recursive` parameter \(`-r`, `-R`\) is required\.

   ```
   --input testdir --recursive
   ```
 + Pipe input to the command \(stdin\)\.
 Use a value of `-` for the `--input` parameter\. \(The `--input` parameter is always required\.\)

   ```